 Integrating your employees' families into your company's culture and activities will keep them engaged and connected to your organization.

-Patti Naiser, owner and founder of Senior Home Transitions, says that they’ve “seen first-hand how the elderly can be neglected by family during these times and feel lonely.
+Spend an afternoon visiting the residents at your local senior center or care home.
+Patti Naiser, owner and founder of Senior Home Transitions, says that they’ve “seen first-hand how the elderly can be neglected by family during the holidays and feel lonely.
 This is why [they] volunteer to go out and visit multiple care homes during the giving season… from lending an ear to participating in their various hobbies with them, [their] employees are there to help reduce loneliness.”

 With the number of seniors projected to double over the next few decades, organizations like Meals on Wheels depend on volunteers to help deliver meals to homebound seniors.
 You can also look into local opportunities to serve those with disabilities or those without a home.

 Depending on the size of your team, you may be able to “adopt” a family or multiple families for the giving season.
 Your team can work together to fulfill their wish list, which usually consists of things like household essentials and toys.